barend/java-iban/SECURITY.md

 ## Reporting a Vulnerability

 My preferred means of reporting any issues is using the GitHub Issues for this project.
-Confidential disclosure can be done through Keybase at [keybase.io/barend](https://keybase.io/barend).
+Confidential disclosure can be done through GitHub's private reporting mechanism.
+Expect a response within 30 days.